timmandz/timmandz.github.io/index.md

 For our single-shot lstm network, we vertically stacked 3 LSTMs of 32 units each, and then mapped it to our label_width using 1 linear layer.

-For our autoregressive lstm model, we use a single lstm layer, whose outputs get fed back into the model again, repeated label_width number of times.
+For our autoregressive lstm model, we use a single lstm layer.
+During prediction, the outputs get fed back into the model again, repeated label_width number of times.

 For each model, we trained and evaluted only on a single stock at a time.
 For most parts, we used AAPL, but we also later retrained our models on other stock to confirm our results.

-When only predicting one day ahead, the convolutional and single-shot lstm models were relatively close in performance, so to try to clearly differentiate which model is best, we tried evaluating or model by predicting the AAPL stock for the next 2,4,8,16 and 32 days, given the last 30 days.
+We noticed that when only predicting one day ahead, the convolutional and single-shot lstm models were relatively close in performance, so to try to clearly differentiate which model is best, we tried evaluating or model by predicting the AAPL stock for the next 2,4,8,16 and 32 days, given the last 30 days.

 Finally, we repeated the experiement for stock other than AAPL.
 This includes MSFT, GOOG, AMZN, META.
 For each stock, we also repeated the tests for our different label_widths.

 ## Results

 While we discovered that the convolutional model performed the best on our data, we were initially surprised how badly all of our models seemed to perform in general.
 Overall, it seems all 3 models just look at the previous trend, and just assumes that the next stock price will follow that same trend.
 Our autorecurrent model, which we expected would perform the best, consistently predicted way too low prices, and was clearly the worst out of all.
-We therefore conclude that predicting stock prices based purely on historical data is very hard, if not impossible.
-A stock price depends on so many more factors than just yesterday's price, so regardless of how deep and complex neural network you train, historical data is just not rich enough.

 Here you can see the entire AAPL stock divided into training, validation and test.
 Overlayed on the test data are also a couple one day predictions for each of our model.